amoe/acceleratedcpp/exercise-notes.md

 Cross reference program except that it finds URLs and reports lines on which distinct urls occur.
 This is actually quite straightforward after factoring out the url finding code from chapter 6 into a separate header file.

+## 7-9

+nrand() will not work for arguments greater than RAND_MAX

+on some architectures RAND_MAX is 32767 while the maximum int is (2^31)-1

+reimplement so it works well for all values of n.
+But on my architecture, RAND_MAX == INT_MAX...

+Let's hypothesize about a system where RAND_MAX was 32767.
+Now let's imagine that we had a value of 32768.

+In that case bucket_size would be 0.65
+As a result, r would increase.